Dilepton Production in a Rotating Thermal Medium: The Rigid Rotation Approximation: Introduction

 In this work, we focus on dilepton production in a thermalized and rotating QGP.
 As penetrating electromagnetic probes, dileptons play a central role in current and future experimental programs.
 Unlike hadrons, whose interactions with the surrounding medium substantially modify their spectral properties, dileptons possess mean free paths that exceed the typical size of the fireball and thus carry essentially undistorted information about the conditions of the plasma from which they originate to the detector~\cite{PhysRevC.92.024912,PhysRevLett.127.042302,PhysRevLett.121.132301}.
 The dilepton production rate has been systematically studied within a wide range of theoretical frameworks, incorporating the effects of finite temperature~\cite{PhysRevD.107.036017,DUSLING2008246,PhysRevD.93.034017,Martinez_2008,doi:10.1139/cjp-2012-0554}, static external magnetic fields~\cite{PhysRevD.106.056021,PhysRevD.106.036014,PhysRevD.95.074019,PhysRevC.88.024910,Mondal2023}, and even fluctuating magnetic backgrounds~\cite{PhysRevD.111.076028}.
 Several complementary methods have been used, including the Ritus eigenfunction approach~\cite{SADOOGHI2017218}, real-time thermal field theory~\cite{PhysRevD.98.076006}, and photon flux techniques~\cite{PhysRevD.106.036014}, among others~\cite{PhysRevD.101.096002,PhysRevD.103.096021}.

+To establish the role of vorticity in these processes, we analyze the photon polarization tensor in a thermal medium. {Previous estimations of the photon polarization tensor in the presence of vorticity were reported in Refs.~\cite{Wei_2022_ChinesePhysicsC,Wei_2022_PhysRevD.105.054014}, and more recently extensions involving the presence of a magnetic field as well~\cite{das2023quarkpropagatordileptonproduction}.
+These computations require analytical expressions for the Fermion propagator in the presence of vorticity, where previous approximations have been presented in~\cite{PhysRevD.103.076021,PhysRevD.104.039901} for open boundary conditions, and an extensive mathematical analysis with different boundary conditions presented in~\cite{Ambrus_PhysRevD.93.104014}.
+In these previous results and approximations, the non-rotating limit is not smoothly connected with the rotating case.
+Therefore, we shall use here a different approximation for the Fermion propagator, mainly based on the formalism developed by Vilenkin~\cite{Vilenkin_PhysRevD.21.2260}, as discussed in detail in Appendix~\ref{AppProp}.

-To establish the role of vorticity in these processes, we analyze the photon polarization tensor in a thermal medium.
-This quantity is central to the description of QCD/QED plasmas, as it governs not only dilepton and photon production but also collective excitations of the medium.
+The photon polarization tensor} is central to the description of QCD/QED plasmas, as it governs not only the production of dileptons and photons, but also the collective excitations of the medium.
 Its evaluation has traditionally included thermal and magnetic effects~\cite{PhysRevD.101.036016,PhysRevD.102.076010,gluon_thermal_ayala,Ayala2021,PhysRevD.109.056008,PhysRevD.109.056007}.
 Here, we extend this framework to incorporate a vortical background, aiming to identify its imprints on the dilepton emission rate.
-Such an analysis is timely in light of recent measurements of polarization and flow-sensitive observables at RHIC and the LHC~\cite{Adamczyk2017,PhysRevC.98.014910}, which highlight the need for a systematic theoretical understanding of rotational effects in electromagnetic probes.
+Such an analysis is timely in light of recent measurements of polarization and flow-sensitive observables at RHIC and the LHC~\cite{Adamczyk2017,PhysRevC.98.014910}, which highlight the need for a systematic theoretical understanding of rotational effects in electromagnetic probes. {Our theoretical analysis of the role of vorticity in the dilepton emission rate at finite temperatures, based on the computation of the photon polarization tensor, complements previous results that reported the dilepton yield and elliptic flow in a rotating QGP~\cite{Wei_2022_PhysRevD.105.054014}, as well as previous estimations of the dilepton helical rate~\cite{Dong_2022}.}